Capital Gains Tax and Property Tax Transfer on Inherited Assets

 Proposition 19 and Property Tax Transfers

-Under the current property tax law, parents can transfer to their children (and under some circumstances to their grandchildren) their primary residence, worth any amount, AND a property worth $1 million of assessed value without triggering a reassessment of the property for property tax purposes.
+Under the former property tax law, parents can transfer to their children (and under some circumstances to their grandchildren) their primary residence, worth any amount, AND a property worth $1 million of assessed value without triggering a reassessment of the property for property tax purposes.
 As a result, two parents could transfer their primary residence and another $2 million of assessed value of real property without triggering a property tax reassessment.

-As of February 16, 2021, per the provisions of the new Proposition 19, children (or in some circumstance grandchildren) inheriting a real estate property from a parent will still be entitled to the same portion of the inherited real property but it will be subjected to a new taxation system .i.e. the elimination of parent-child and in some cases grandparent-grandchild exclusion from property tax reassessment unless the following two conditions are both fulfilled:
+As of February 16, 2021, per the provisions of the new Proposition 19, children (or in some circumstance grandchildren) inheriting a real estate property from a parent will still be entitled to the same portion of the inherited real property but it will be subjected to a new taxation system. .i.e. the elimination of parent-child and in some cases grandparent-grandchild exclusion from property tax reassessment unless the following two conditions are both fulfilled:

 1.)
 The child or under some circumstances to the grandchildren MUST use the transferred property as their primary residence within one year of the property's transfer;